rust-lang/nomicon/src/vec-alloc.md

 talk directly to Rust's allocator (jemalloc by default).

 We'll also need a way to handle out-of-memory (OOM) conditions.
-The standard library calls `std::alloc::oom()`, which in turn calls the the `oom` langitem, which aborts the program in a platform-specific manner.
+The standard library calls `std::alloc::handle_alloc_error()`, which in turn calls the the `oom` langitem, which aborts the program in a platform-specific manner.
 The reason we abort and don't panic is because unwinding can cause allocations to happen, and that seems like a bad thing to do when your allocator just came back with "hey I don't have any more memory".